 Tuition Remission

 Wright State University encourages employees and their dependents and contract employees to enroll for classes.
-For this reason, the university has a tuition and fee remission benefit for all eligible employees, their dependents, and contract employees.
+For this reason, the university has a tuition remission benefit for all eligible employees, their dependents, and contract employees.

 Policy